 - Smoked salmon

 Grlk Sauce, is a locally made (St. Paul!)
-Lebanese style garlic sauce.
-I bought a jar on Friday, and here it is on Tuesday, and it’s gone, it’s that good!
+Lebanese-style garlic sauce.
+I bought a jar on Friday, and here it is on Tuesday, and it’s gone.
+It’s that good!
 Try it!
-You can find at Golden Fig on Grand in St. Paul.
-If you can’t find it you can try and add a garlic clove, some lemon juice and olive oil to the avocados in the food processor .
+You can find it at Golden Fig on Grand in St. Paul.
+If you can’t find it, you can try and add a garlic clove, some lemon juice, and olive oil to the avocados in the food processor (affiliate link).

-Nigella seeds (also called Charnushka) can be found at Penzey’s Spices on Grand in St. Paul.
-They have a sort of oniony taste, and they look really nice speckled in food.
+Nigella seeds (called Charnushka) can be found at Penzey’s Spices on Grand Ave. in St. Paul.
+They have a an oniony taste and look lovely sprinkled in food.

 Keywords: irish potstickers, st. patrick's day appetizers, paddy's day